What Is Kare Kare?

 Instructions

-- To prepare the vegetables, peel and chop the onion, slice the eggplants into 1-inch thick, on a bias, cut the string beans into 2-inch pieces and cut the banana bud half lengthwise, then into 1-inch pieces crosswise.
+• Peel and chop the onion.
+Slice the eggplants into 1-inch (2.5 cm) thick pieces on a bias, cut the string beans into 2-inch (5 cm) pieces, and cut the banana bud in half lengthwise, then into 1-inch (2.5 cm) pieces crosswise.
 Soak the cut banana heart in water with a little vinegar.
-Then, juice the calamansi.
+Finally, juice the calamansi.

-- To prepare the bagoong, peel and thinly slice the garlic and the shallots.
-Heat oil in pan over low heat and add the sliced garlic and shallots, and cook until soft.
+• Peel and thinly slice the garlic and shallots.
+Heat oil in a pan over low heat and add the sliced garlic and shallots, cooking until soft.
 Add the bagoong and cook until the mixture is fragrant.
-Remove from the heat, transfer to a bowl and set aside.
+Remove from the heat, transfer to a bowl, and set aside.

 Notes